 Why There is a Fee for CRT Recycling?

 In the US and North America, CRT TV recycling is scant, cumbersome, and scattered.
 The (literal) cost of protecting the environment and the workers of the facility is high.
 There is minimal incentive to be in the CRT recycling business.
 As such, there are only two CRT recyclers in the US and four in North America.
-When ACE ships out a load of TVs for recycling, we pay the shipping cost, and we pay by the pound for the recycling.
-ACE and our downstream recycler have to recoup our cost for responsible disposal.
+When shipping out a load of TVs for recycling, companies will pay the shipping cost, and by the pound for the recycling.
 Unfortunately, doing the right thing has a price.
 Any TV recycler will have to do the same.
 This is why you should be suspicious of a recycler that does not charge you a minimal fee.
 The expectation of this is municipalities, as they are recouping their cost through taxes.

 The Easy Way Out